Supporting a Climate Smart and Sustainable Caribbean Tourism Industry

 The CTO, with cooperation and assistance from the Caribbean Development Bank (CDB) will implement the “Supporting a Climate Smart and Sustainable Caribbean Tourism Industry (CSSCTI)” project in CTO and CDB’s mutual member countries in the frame of ACP/ EU/ CDB Natural Disaster Risk Management Programme, managed by the CDB.
 Special focus will be on mainstreaming climate change adaptation and disaster risk management strategies in the approach to public and private sector tourism development, policy formulation, planning and business operations.

 Project Components represent strategic interventions across the Caribbean and includes:

-Policy/ Strategy Documents: Updating the Caribbean Sustainable Tourism Policy Framework and developing a Disaster Risk Management Manual for the Caribbean Tourism Sector.
+Policy/ Strategy Documents: Producing an updated Caribbean Sustainable Tourism Policy and Development Framework and a Multi-Hazard Risk Management Guide for the Caribbean Tourism Sector.